basiri/spo/README.md

 # Workforce Optimization Tool
 ## About the solution
 The problem does not have a single mathematical answer; therefore, a heuristic algorithm such as the genetic algorithm could be an appropriate solution.
 The fitness of answers is based on the minimum workforce in structure.
-Mutation and gene removing altered in order to get the fast answer and because of the simplicity of answers.
+Mutation and gene removing altered because of the simplicity of answers, in order to get the fast answer.
 Other factors for indicating a better solution can be implemented in the geneFitnessCalculator method.
 In the instruction file, is mentioned senior cleaners have a higher work capacity than Junior Cleaners, but there was no equivalency rate.
 In the application.properties the rates can be set.
-Here is the default value:
+Here is the default values:
 ```
 SPO.srRate=10
 SPO.jrRate=8